-Everything about Chateau Montrose, St. Estephe Second Growth, Bordeaux wine producer, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, images, information on wine making and terroir with ratings and reviews.
+Learn everything about Chateau Montrose, St. Estephe Second Growth, Bordeaux wine producer, with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, wine ratings, a history of the property, information on vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Montrose, History, Overview

 Chateau Montrose is known today for it’s powerful, full bodied Bordeaux wine.
 But that is not what the property was originally known for.
 In fact, before Bordeaux wine was produced at the estate, it earned fame for being a hunting area.

 That all changed when Alexandre de Segur, who also owned numerous, other illustrious Bordeaux properties such as Chateau Mouton, Chateau Lafite and Chateau Latour, gave the property to his son, Nicolas Alexandre.
 At the time, the estate was known as La Lande de l’Escargeon.
 Alexandre did not keep the property long.
 In 1778, he sold it to Etienne Theodore Dumoulin.

 During the early 1800’s what we know of today as Montrose was actually part of the large Calon Segur estate.
 It was Etienne Dumoulin who created Chateau Montrose, due to its unique, hillside, gravel terroir.
 What Etienne Dumoulin noticed in those days is thought of as one of the best terroirs in all of Bordeaux today.
 It is at that point in time, that the true birth Chateau Montrose takes place.
 The Dumoulin family eventually sold Chateau Calon Segur and retained Chateau Montrose.